 Most current Christian denominations, including the Roman Catholic Church, allow cremation, as do Sikhs, Hindus and Buddhists.
-It is however forbidden by the Orthodox Christian faiths, Orthodox Jews and Muslims.
+It is however forbidden by the Orthodox Christian faiths, Orthodox Jews, Greeks and also Islamic faiths.

 The service for burial and cremation is the same apart from the form of committal sentences.
 The service may take place at your own place of worship with a short committal service in the crematorium chapel, or you may have the whole service at the crematorium chapel.
 Alternatively, you may prefer a civil ceremony be conducted, or even no service at all.
 The service can be held at the crematorium, a local church or any other place that you choose.